callumstew/ubuild-jekyll/privacy_policy.md

 ---
 # CoViD Collab Privacy Policy

-CoViD collab is developed by the PHIDatalab group which is a research group at King's College London.
+CoViD collab is developed by the RADAR-base Team at Precision Health Informatics Data Lab (PHIDL / PHIDataLab) which is a research group at King's College London.
 This privacy policy will explain how our organization uses the personal data we collect from you when you use our application and website.-

 ## Topics: